Law School Case Brief

 A state law that imprisons as a criminal a person afflicted with a narcotic addiction, even though he has never touched any narcotic drug within the state or been guilty of any irregular behavior there, inflicts a cruel and unusual punishment in violation of the Eighth and Fourteenth Amendments.

-A California statute made it a misdemeanor punishable by imprisonment for any person to "be addicted to the use of narcotics."
-A jury found defendant guilty under Cal.
-Health & Safety Code § 11721 for being addicted to the use of narcotics and the conviction was affirmed on appeal.
-Defendant sought further review from the United States Supreme Court because at the time of his arrest, defendant was not engaged in any illegal conduct, and there was no proof that he had actually used narcotics within California.
-The record included a police officer's testimony that defendant had scar tissue and discoloration on the inside of his arm, as well as needle marks and a scab below the crook of the elbow, which the officer believed was the result of injections by hypodermic needles.
+A jury in California state court found defendant Robinson guilty under Cal.
+Health & Safety Code § 11721 for being addicted to the use of narcotics, a conviction that was affirmed on appeal.
+Trial included a police officer's testimony that defendant had scar tissue and discoloration on the inside of his arm, as well as needle marks and a scab below the crook of the elbow, which the officer believed was the result of injections by hypodermic needles.
 The officer also testified that defendant admitted to the occasional use of narcotics.
-But at the time of arrest, the defendant was not using or in possession of any narcotics.
+At the time of his arrest, defendant was not engaged in any illegal conduct, and there was no proof that he had actually used narcotics within California.
+Defendant sought further review from the Supreme Court of United States.